xman12/persistent-request/README.md

 after library has been installed, publish its configuration file using:

-> php artisan vendor:publish --provider="PersistentRequest\Providers\PersistentRequestServiceProvider"
+> php artisan vendor:publish --provider="PersistentRequest\ServiceProvider"

 or add the following providers in config/app.php:
 >'providers' => [PersistentRequest\ServiceProvider::class]